Lincoln Chafee

 The son of Republican politician John Chafee, who was the 66th Governor of Rhode Island, the United States Secretary of the Navy, and a U.S. Senator from Rhode Island, Lincoln Chafee's first elected office was as a member of the Warwick City Council in 1985.
-After John Chafee died in 1999 while serving in the United States Senate, Rhode Island Governor Lincoln Almond appointed Lincoln Chafee to fill his father's seat in the U.S. Senate to which he was elected to a full term in 2000 as candidate of the Republican Party.
+After John Chafee died in 1999, Lincoln Chafee was appointed to fill his father's seat in the U.S. Senate to which he won a full term in 2000.

 Chafee was the only Republican in the Senate to vote against authorization of the use of force in Iraq in the lead-up to the Iraq War.
 He was defeated in his 2006 reelection bid by Democrat Sheldon Whitehouse.
 Chafee subsequently shifted his affiliation towards the Democratic Party by first endorsing Barack Obama in the 2008 presidential election, running as an independent for Governor of Rhode Island in 2010, serving as the co-chair of Obama's 2012 re-election campaign, and then finally officially switching his registration to the Democratic Party in May 2013.
 In March 2019, he switched his political affiliation again to the Libertarian Party.

 In 2015, he sought nomination to become the Democratic Party candidate in the 2016 presidential election, but withdrew prior to the primaries.
 In January 2020, Chafee filed to run again for president, this time seeking the Libertarian nomination.
 Chafee withdrew his candidacy on April 5, 2020, and announced he would instead focus on helping "other Libertarians seeking office."

 Early life, education and career

 Lincoln Davenport Chafee was born on March 26, 1953, in Providence, Rhode Island, the son of Virginia (née Coates) and John Chafee.
 Chafee's great-great-grandfather Henry Lippitt was Governor of Rhode Island.
 Among his great-great-uncles are Rhode Island Governor Charles Warren Lippitt and United States Senator Henry Frederick Lippitt.
 His great-uncle Zechariah Chafee was a Harvard law professor and a notable civil libertarian.
 The Chafee family was among the earliest settlers of Hingham, Massachusetts, before moving south to Rhode Island.

 He attended public schools in Warwick, Rhode Island, Providence Country Day School, as well as later, Phillips Academy.
 At Brown University, Chafee captained the wrestling team, and in 1975 earned a Bachelor of Arts in classics.
 He then attended Montana State University's non-degree Farrier School (a sixteen-week horseshoeing program) in Bozeman.
 For the next seven years, he worked as a farrier at harness racetracks in the United States and Canada.
-One of the horses he shod, Overburden, set the track record at Northlands Park in Edmonton, Alberta.
+One of the horses he shod, Overburden, set the track record at Northlands Park in Edmonton.
 In describing how his time as a farrier affected him, Chafee stated that "when you're around horses, you tend to be a quieter person."